sleepon-official/sleepon_mcp/README.md

 ### 3. Restart Claude Desktop

 After saving the config, restart Claude Desktop.
-You'll see the Sleepon tools available in the MCP tools menu.
+You'll see the Sleepon tools available in the MCP tools menu (🔨 icon).

 ---